qradiolink/qradiolink/README.md

 - The CFreqCtrl widget is Copyright 2010 Moe Wheatley.
 - [Codec2](http://rowetel.com/codec2.html) is developed by David Rowe
 - [Opus](https://xiph.org) is developed by the Xiph foundation
-- [Gnuradio](https://www.gnuradio.org/)  is a free software development toolkit that provides signal processing blocks to implement software-defined radios and signal-processing systems.
+- [GNU radio](https://www.gnuradio.org/)  is a free software development toolkit that provides signal processing blocks to implement software-defined radios and signal-processing systems.